 Find a potential funder that matches your film and find the name of the operations officer and, most importantly, find who won last years and prior year’s grants.
 Is your film a fit?
 The biggest complaint is that too many people apply for grants that do not fit.
 See if you can find the prior winner’s web sites, they might even be willing to give you tips on entering this grant.

 Now comes the best part of funding.
-Get the list of Corporations you think are the best ones to submit your film.
-Find your question that was not answered on their web site and the name of the granting officer and phone number because you are going to call them!
+Get the list of corporations or non-profits you think are the best ones to submit your film.
+Find your question that was not answered on their web site.
+Then, search for the name of the granting officer and phone number because you are going to call them!

 Your job is to touch them, remembering that we communicate through the heart chakra.

 I say, “Touch my heart and I reach for my pocket book.”
 Keep this in mind when creating your short pitch.
 This connection puts energy to your application; it is the voice behind the film.

 Now what will you say when you get them on the phone?
 Go back to your 25 pages and create two lines that bring your film to life and tell them this story as your pitch.
 Tell them the title of your film and give them this short pitch.
 Don’t over pitch, that’s the worst thing you can do.
 Just tell them enough of the story line for them to remember you and the pitch.

 You read this person’s bio on the site and you know the films she/he funded in the past.
 You want to compliment them on their past selections, for their on-going contributions, and support of filmmakers.
 Ask your question that was not answered on the web site.